LuxCoreRender/BlendLuxCore/readme.md

 - You will experience crashes and other bugs.
 Please report them in the bug tracker!
 ```

-**Note that BlendLuxCore only works with the latest Blender build from [builder.blender.org](https://builder.blender.org/download/) because of [a bug in Blender](https://developer.blender.org/T53509) that was just recently fixed.**

-NOTE for Windows users: Requires Blender 2.79a.
+**Note for Windows users:** Requires Blender 2.79a.
 A first testbuild of Blender 2.79a will be released on 2018-01-10.
 You can also use [official Blender 2.79](https://www.blender.org/download/Blender2.79/blender-2.79-windows64.zip/), but then [your materials won't be loaded correctly](https://developer.blender.org/T53509) from saved .blend files.

 On Linux, you can use the latest Blender build from [builder.blender.org](https://builder.blender.org/download/).